mashafrancis/butternut-user/.github/README.md

 </div>

 ### Description
-This is the user management micro-userService for the butternut project project used for user authentication and user profiling.
+This is the user management micro-userService for the butternut project used for user authentication and user profiling.

 ### Application Links and Documentation